cardano-scaling/alba/README.md

 The *Telescope* construction allows the prover to build a sequence of elements that satisfy staged hash-based conditions.
 This process efficiently filters relevant elements, narrowing down the data to subsets that meet the required criteria.
-By introducing bounded repetitions and constraints on the prover's search, the construction ensures scalability and efficiency for large datasets.
+By introducing bounded repetitions and constraints such as pre-hashing on the prover's search, the construction ensures scalability and efficiency for large datasets.

 The *Lottery* construction offers a decentralized approach where participants probabilistically decide whether to share their elements with an aggregator.
-The aggregator collects enough shared elements to generate a proof.
+The aggregator collects enough elements and concatenates them to generate a proof.
 This method is inherently decentralized and can also handle weighted scenarios by incorporating element weights into the lottery process.

 Using these constructions, the library supports eight ALBA schemes, covering a wide range of configurations: